cooper-org/cooper/docs/source/multipliers.rst

 they are initialized to zero.

-After having performed a step on the dual variables inside the :py:meth:`~cooper.optim.constrained_optimizer.ConstrainedOptimizer.step` method of :py:class:`~cooper.optim.constrained_optimizer.ConstrainedOptimizer`, a call to :py:meth:`~DenseMultiplier.project_` ensures that the multiplier values are admissible.
+After having performed a step on the dual variables inside the :py:meth:`~cooper.optim.constrained_optimizers.ConstrainedOptimizer.step` method of :py:class:`~cooper.optim.constrained_optimizers.ConstrainedOptimizer`, a call to :py:meth:`~DenseMultiplier.project_` ensures that the multiplier values are admissible.
 It is possible to override the :py:meth:`~DenseMultiplier.project_` method in order to apply a custom projection to the multipliers.